 Supporting families in the Armed Forces

-Cruse can provide information and support to Military families following bereavement, including practical information, dealing with the media and what support the bereaved can expect from the Armed Forces and others following a death in Service.
+Cruse can provide information and support to Military families following bereavement.
+We offer practical information, advice on dealing with the media and information on the support bereaved people can expect from the Armed Forces and others following a death in Service.

 Bereavement at work

-For many employers, it can be difficult to know how to respond when an employee is bereaved, and what can be done to ensure that the impact on both the individual and the organisation is minimised.
+Many employers find it difficult to know how to respond when an employee is bereaved, and how to ensure that the impact on both the individual and the organisation is minimised.
 With one in ten people in the UK likely to be affected by bereavement at any one time, employers can benefit from planning ahead.